cathleenZzzz/Git_Instructions/README.md

 git commit -m "Your message explaining the changes" git push origin main
 ```
+This step is like taking a picture of your work so you can go back to it later if you mess up

 ### Working With Branches
 ![branches](images/branch_explanations.png)
 - Commit after changes
 - Create new branches for features or major changes
+  Making a branch is just making a copy of your project to try new ideas without messing up your original work.
 - Merge branches together after features are finished

 Commands: